-The Group is exposed to a variety of financial risks which result from both its operating, financing and investing activities.
-The risk management activities at the level of each of the companies in the Group is coordinated with RCBC, close cooperation with the BOD, and focuses on actively securing the Group's short to medium term cash flows by optimizing results of its exposure to financial markets to the best interest of the Group.
-Long-term financial investments are managed to generate lasting returns.
+The Group is exposed to various financial risks arising from its operating, financing and investing activities.
+The risk management across the companies in the Group is coordinated with RCBC, in close coordination with the BOD.
+The primary focus is on safeguarding the Group's short to medium term cash flows by effectively managing its exposure to financial markets in the best interest of the Group.
+Long-term financial investments are strategically managed to deliver sustainable returns.